 Temperate, subtropical and tropical species of fish, crustaceans and molluscs are abundant in the complex rocky reefs of Cook Island Aquatic Reserve.

-Several threatened or protected species also occur in the reserve, including the giant Queensland groper, black rockcod, goldspotted rockcod (formerly known as estuary cod) and the grey nurse shark.
+Several threatened or protected species also occur in the reserve, including the giant QLD Grouper, black rock cod, goldspotted rockcod (formerly known as estuary cod) and the grey nurse shark.

 Cook Island, along with Julian Rocks and the Solitary Islands further south, are thought to provide 'stepping stones' for tropical marine species dispersing southwards along the coast.
 The rocky reef systems at all of these islands are managed in marine protected areas.